 The Academic Studies Governance Committee (ASGC) sets the standards for reasonable progress.
-The following provides a framework for faculty and students when considering whether a graduate student is making satisfactory progress toward the completion of his or her degree.
+The following provides a framework for faculty and students when considering whether a graduate student is making satisfactory progress toward the completion of their degree.

 The academic progress of all students enrolled in the College will be assessed at the College and Division level on an annual basis.
 The Division Chair must provide the assessment on the PhD Evaluation spreadsheet.